jhnbyrn/951-KLR-PAGES/dme_ignition_timing_calculation_overview.md

 In the [ignition timing signal](ignition_timing_code.md) discussion we examine how the dwell/spark signal is actually generated in the real time part of the DME code.
 But there, we assumed that the values used had been calculated somewhere.
 In this article, we'll take a look at that somewhere!
 Specifically it starts at __1C24__, which is called from the main loop.
 It's mostly just a series of map lookups, and doesn't contain anything very complicated.

 ## Overview
 The timing maps contain values that represent quarter-teeth, that is about 0.618 degrees.
 The actual timing signal itself has only half-tooth resolution, that is 1.363 degrees.
-Keeping the map values in querter teeth is probably to increase precision before the inevitable rounding up happens.
+Keeping the map values in querter teeth is probably to increase precision before the inevitable rounding happens.

 The map values are also offset by +20, so that a value of 20 in any timing map really means zero.
 Values below 20 represent negative values.
 Since there's a presumption that timing angles are *before* TDC, a final timing value that's negative will fire the spark after TDC.